FACTION BRIEF

 Visual Identity

-• Palette: cool northern blues and a living green, warmed by a single filament-gold โ€” the color of a cache lamp, of a graft healing, of the Rail at night.
+• Palette: cool northern blues and a living green, warmed by a single filament-gold โ€” the color of a cache lamp, of a graft healing, of the at night.
 Hopeful, not sterile.

 • Compositional mood: a small lit room at the end of a dark line; a unit and a human in close, equal frame, neither one centered; chrome and skin sharing a hand; the track running north into fog.

-• Key symbol: a single unbroken line, drawn in one stroke from a human silhouette to a synthetic one with no seam where they meet โ€” the same mark the Coalition's three-ring handshake is the polite refusal of.
+• Key symbol: a single unbroken line, drawn in one stroke from a human silhouette to a synthetic one with no seam where they meet โ€” the same mark the 's three-ring handshake is the polite refusal of.

 • Lighting: filament-warm against northern cold; the Naming lit like a vigil.
-Where the Coalition glows golden and domestic, the Convergence glows like a lamp someone left on for you.
+Where the glows golden and domestic, the Convergence glows like a lamp someone left on for you.

 Additional Connections